 The Soviet Union and West Germany signed two-year trade and industrial cooperation agreement in Bonn, Wednesday (5 July).

-The Soviet Union and West Germany signed two-year trade and industrial cooperation agreement in Bonn, Wednesday (5 July).
+Background: The Soviet Union and West Germany signed two-year trade and industrial cooperation agreement in Bonn, Wednesday (5 July).
 The pact puts the small but growing trade between the two nations on a contractual basis for the first time in more than eight years.

 The agreement was signed by Soviet Foreign Trade Minister Nikolai Patolichev and West German Economics and Finance Minister Professor Karl Schiller.